Aerial archaeology: Remote sensing

-Beyond traditional aerial photography, archaeologists utilize a range of remote sensing techniques to investigate sites without physical excavation.
+Beyond traditional aerial photography, archaeologists use a range of remote sensing techniques to investigate sites without physical excavation.
 These methods involve collecting data from a distance using specialized sensors that detect and record different forms of electromagnetic radiation.
 This information can reveal subsurface features, variations in vegetation, and other archaeological clues hidden from the naked eye.
 Digital data, for example, ALS, can be used effectively in "heavily automated workflows," (a process that uses rule-based logic to launch tasks that run without human intervention), e.g. a six-year project using supervised automated classification to survey 35000 km2 of Baden-Wurttemberg in Germany, identified as many as 600,000 possible sites.

 The NASA LANDSAT series (satellite observations) are often used in aerial archaeology.
 Renfrew and Bahn describes the techniques used as scanners that "record the intensity of reflected light and the infrared radiation from the earth surface and convert these electronically into photographic images."
 LANDSAT images have helped in identifying large-scale features, such as an ancient riverbed running from the Saudi Arabian desert to Kuwait.

 SLAR (sideways looking airborne radar) is a remote sensing technique that records pulses of electromagnetic radiation from an aircraft.
 Richard Adams used SLAR to identify a matrix of possible Mayan water irrigation systems underneath the dense rainforest from a NASA aircraft.

 SAR (synthetic aperture radar) involves radar images that are processed to create high-resolution data.
 This technique stands out, as weather conditions and nightfall do not affect its results.
 Renfrew and Bahn describe it as a "rapid non-destructive alternative to surface survey that does not involve the collection of artifacts."
 It can be faster and less time-consuming than surface survey.

 Lynchet system near Bishopstone in Wiltshire.
-LIDAR technology used to map topography.
+LiDAR technology used to map topography.